ivcf-cmu/ivcf-cmu.github.io/smallgroups.md

 </p>
 <br/>
 <p>
-We are excited to continue small group meetings this semester and will be studying the book of Romans together.
+We are excited to continue small group meetings this semester and will be studying the book of 1 and 2 Peter together.
 Find the group that is right for you:
 </p>

 <br/>